AkshaySPathade/Data-Visualization-using-Matplotlib/README.md

 # Data-Visualization-using-Matplotlib
-1. Dividing day into 96 time buckets(1 bucket= 15 mins) and ploting for Number of posts vs time Buckets for hyderabad , Bengaluru and kolkata police.
+1. Dividing day into 96 time buckets(1 bucket= 15 mins) and ploting chart of Number of posts vs time Buckets for hyderabad , Bengaluru and kolkata police.
 2. Ploting chart of Estimate No. of Reaction vs Time Buckets for Flipkart, Amazon, snapdeal and myntra
 3. Creating an chart to calculate the average number of likes per post for each category.
 4. Creating a word cloud for each organization based on message column